Brien123/fastapi-asset-manager/README.md

 # Codexbase Network API

 This is the backend API for the Codexbase Network hiring process, built with FastAPI.
-It provides a comprehensive solution for managing users, financial assets, and transactions, along with reporting and analytics features.
+It provides a comprehensive, admin-centric solution for managing users, financial assets, and transactions, along with reporting and analytics features.

 ## Features

-* **User Authentication**: Secure user registration and JWT-based authentication.
+* **Admin-Centric Control**: All operations, including user and asset management, are restricted to admin users.
-* **Asset Management**: Create and list financial assets (Stocks, Crypto, Real Estate).
+* **Role-Based Access**: Secure JWT-based authentication with a distinction between `admin` and `user` roles.
-* **Transaction Tracking**: Log buy, sell, and transfer transactions, with automatic asset value updates.
+* **Full Asset & Transaction Management**: Admins can create users, create assets for users, and facilitate `sell` or `transfer` transactions between users.
 * **Paginated Responses**: Efficiently browse large sets of data for assets and users.
 * **Reporting & Analytics**: Endpoints for generating summary reports and data for graphical visualization.
 * **Interactive API Docs**: Automatic, interactive API documentation powered by Swagger UI.